Sam Blott

-Samuel Prince Blott (19 June 1886 – 31 January 1969), sometimes known as Prince Blott, was an English professional football forward who played in the Football League for Manchester United and Newport County.
+Samuel Prince Blott (19 June 1886 – 31 January 1969), sometimes known as Prince Blott, was an English professional footballer who played as a forward in the Football League for Manchester United and Newport County.
 He also played in the Southern League for Plymouth Argyle, Southend United and Bradford Park Avenue.

 Personal life

 Blott served as a private in the Army Veterinary Corps during the First World War.